Devlander-Software/hooks/README.md

 - **useScrollControl**: Manage scrolling behavior in your application.
 - **useScreenDimensions**: Access screen dimensions for responsive designs.
 - **useVisibilitySensor**: Detect when an element is visible on the screen.
-- **useOnClickByStyle**: Handle click events based on specific styles or classes.

 ## Installation